How to Use the Excel SLOPE Function – 5 Examples

 Calculate Slope of a Regression Line Using Excel Slope Function

-• We will see a window like this.
-Select the Edit option under Horizontal Axis Labels.
+• Select Edit in Horizontal Axis Labels.

 Calculate Slope of a Regression Line Using Excel Slope Function

-• Do a right-click on the line of the graph.
-Select Add Trendline option.
+• Right-click the line of the graph.

 Use of Excel SLOPE Function to Calculate Negative Slope